CiferAI/ciferai/README.md

 # Introduction

-Cifer is a Privacy-Preserving Machine Learning (PPML) framework designed to revolutionize the way organizations approach secure, private, and collaborative machine learning.
+Cifer provides a decentralized AI development ecosystem with data-ownership proof on the Cifer blockchain, using a Privacy-Preserving Machine Learning (PPML) framework designed to revolutionize the way organizations approach secure, private, and collaborative machine learning.
 In an era where data privacy and security are paramount, Cifer offers a comprehensive solution that combines advanced technologies to enable privacy-conscious AI development and deployment.

 ## Core Modules
 1. **Federated Learning (FedLearn):** Cifer's FedLearn module allows for decentralized machine learning, enabling multiple parties to collaborate on model training without sharing raw data.